VPAC/seqpar/sequentialandparallelprogramming.md

 ## 1.4 Hardware Advances

 Very early in computing it was realised that translating instruction and control streams in hardware was significantly more difficult than the datastream memory.
-Wilkes and Stringer (1953) suggested the idea of microprogramming to the control unit of a processor.
-This led to Complex Instruction Set Computer (CISC), as adding instructions was relatively easy in microcode compared to hardwiring, and rapid adbances in metal–oxide–silicon (MOS) transistors fuelled competition.
+Even in the early days of processor designs there was a software and hardware division between the datapath, where numbers were stored and arithmetic was carried out, and control, which sequenced the operations on the datapath.
+Following von Neumann's (1947) separation of arithmetic logic and control in architecture, Wilkes developed the concept of microprogramming from the realisation that the central processing unit of a computer could be controlled by a miniature, highly specialised computer programs in high-speed ROM.
+This led to Complex Instruction Set Computer (CISC), as adding instructions was relatively easy in microcode compared to hardwiring, and rapid advances in metal–oxide–silicon (MOS) transistors fuelled competition.

-[EDIT]

-Emer and Clark at DEC in early 1980s*
-▪ Found VAX 11/780 average clock cycles per instruction (CPI) = 10!
-John Cocke
-▪ Found 20% of VAX ISA ⇒ 60% of microcode, but only 0.2% of execution time!
-▪
-Patterson after ‘79 DEC sabbatical: repair microcode bugs in microprocessors?**
-▪ What’s magic about ISA interpreter in Writable Control Store?
-Why not other programs?
-* "A Characterization of Processor Performance in the VAX-11/780," J. Emer and D.Clark, ISCA, 1984.

-Use
-RAM for instruction cache of user-visible instructions ▪ Software concept: Compiler vs. Interpreter
-▪ Contents of fast instruction memory change to what application needs now vs. ISA interpreter
-▪ Use
-simple ISA
-▪ Instructions as simple as microinstructions, but not as wide ▪ Enable pipelined implementations
-▪ Compiled code only used a few CISC instructions anyways ▪ Chaitin’s register allocation scheme* benefits load-store ISAs

-[EDIT]
+Microcode progress was particularly rapid in the 1970s, following the advances in MOS transistors and occured in parallel to the developments in minicomputers and mainframe instruction set architecture, which led to a highly competitive environment in processors and assembly language programming.
+A very significant contribution was the the Intel 4004, the first single-chip microprocessor, released in 1971.
+Early microprocessor integrated circuits contained only the processor development led to chips containing more of internal electronic parts of a computer, including the CPU, ROM, on-chip RAM, and I/O. The VAX line of computers developed by Digital Equipment Corporation (DEC) especially with processors like the MicroVAX II's 78032 which was the first microprocessor with an on-board memory management unit.
+It was the microprocessor that allowed for the development of microcomputers, which were affordable to small business and individuals, ushering in a personal computer revolution in the 1980s and 1990s.

+In the first decade of the 21st century multi-core CPUs became commercially available, spurred by research into multi-core processors and parallel computing.
+In 2009 Intel released the Single-Chip Cloud Computing processor as an example, with 48 distinct P54C Pentium physical cores connected with a 4×6 2D-mesh on a single chip that communicated through architecture similar to that of a cloud computer data center, hence the name.
+Another significant contribution was the development of affordable Content-Addressable Memory; this was a form of memory that acts as an associative array, comparing the input search data against a table, and returning the address of the matching data.
+This helped significantly in the performance of networking devices.

 New multicore systems are being developed all the time.
 Using RISC CPUs, Tilera released 64-core processors in 2007, the TILE64, and in 2011, a one hundred core processor, the Gx100.
 In 2012 Tilera founder, Dr. Agarwal, was leading a new MIT effort dubbed The Angstrom Project, which was purchased by EZchip superconductor in 2015.
 It is one of four DARPA-funded efforts aimed at building exascale supercomputers, i.e., a system capable of at least one exaFLOP, or a billion billion calculations per second.
 The goal is to design a chip with 1,000 cores using a mesh topology.